chaitanyajb7/react-redux-calendar-app/README.md

 `npm install`
-Run the above for first time setup:
+Run the above for first time setup.

 `npm start`
 Runs the app in the development mode.<br>